pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

   - Files for loading must be deposited in a specific system directory intended for that purpose.
 Query for the location by running the command, `SHOW VARIABLES LIKE "secure_file_priv";`.
   - The user must have the database privilege, `FILE`, in order to run `LOAD DATA`.
   - Even if the file is in the correct location, the Linux OS allows the `LOAD DATA` command access to it only if the file is owned by the group, `mysql`, and the user, `mysql`.
 Otherwise, the `LOAD DATA` command raises the error *"OS errno 13 - Permission denied."* This is an operating system error, not a MySQL one.
 Thefore, after copying an input file to the secure directory, it is necessary to change the file's group and user ownership.
 Terminal in as root with `sudo -i`.
 Then execute, for example, `chown mysql:mysql player.csv`.
-- NULL values.
-Expect data representation of NULL values to be platform specific.
+- Loading NULL values to databases is platform specific.
 MySQL specifies `\N` for representing NULL values in input data files intended for `LOAD DATA`.
 It loads empty strings as `''` rather than NULL, contrary to Microsoft SQL Server.

 ### Test additional rounds
 The format for chess tournament data is a cross tab report.
 An assumption for this project is tournaments are not limited to seven rounds.
 Therefore, I designed the load to be flexible for round count.

 #### Test approach
 I prepared another test file by duplicating all the rounds using Emacs.
 Since the data file employs a fixed width format, a macro was able to append to each line.
 The macro advanced 47 characters into a line to the first position of the first round.
-It copied to the end of the line, and pasted (yanked in Emacs terms).
+It copied to the end of the line, and pasted (yanked, in Emacs terms).
 I modified the round numbers in the heading, although the load process disregards them in any case.

-I processed the test file using code identical to processing the original data file, but specifying a different input file name, and a different list for output.
+I processed the test file using code identical to processing the original data file, but specifying a different input file name and a different list for output.
 The design employing output to a list of data frames serves here to support processing of multiple files and retention of their results.

 Expected results:

-- The process completes successfully, no run time errors.
+- The process completes successfully with no run time errors.
 - The opponents' pre-rating averages are the same as the first load, since I duplicated the rounds.